murphygroup/cellorganizer-documentation_old/source/chapters/tcell.rst

 Overview
 ~~~~~~~~

-General Idea: The T Cell model is a building model for 3D cells with protein patterns, and can be used to develop 4D movies.
+The T Cell model is a building model for 3D cells with protein patterns, and can be used to develop 4D movies.
 The model is based on the T cell model in Royal et al. 2016.
 We assume different cells have similar cell shape and can be mapped to a template.
 This lends the model to be useful for quantitative analysis of proteins in T cells, as well as other cells.
 Similar to other models in CellOrganizer, there are two parts: training and synthesis.
 In training, a morphing model is trained from the original images.
 In synthesis, images of cells are synthesized from the trained model and include the protein pattern.

 The training part requries T cell movies and the annotation of the synapse positions of the T cells as input.
 It can be further broken down into the following steps: cropping, segmentation, rigid alignment, non-rigid alignment (morphing) and model-building.